assane-mbodj/dupfinder/README.md

     Command arguments DUPFinder: The following parameters need to be specified when running DUPFinder

-	    --genome_file       Reference genome in FASTA format
+	    --genome_file: Reference genome in FASTA format

-	    --reads             set of paired-end reads in FASTQ format.
+	    --reads_sr: set of paired-end short reads in FASTQ format.
 Gzipped FASTQ files are allowed
+	    --reads_lr: set of single-end long reads in FASTQ format.
+Gzipped FASTQ files are allowed
+	    --sr: allow to run the short reads version
+	    --lr: allow to run the long reads version

-	    --annot             the file containing the gene annotation: it can be in gff or bed format and must be tabulated
+	    --annot: the file containing the gene annotation: it can be in gff or bed format and must be tabulated

-	    --out               Output directory to which all results will be written
+	    --out: Output directory to which all results will be written

-	    --c                 Config file specifying the number of CPU cores and memory that will be assigned to DUPFinder
+	    --c: Config file specifying the number of CPU cores and memory that will be assigned to DUPFinder

 	    Optional arguments:
-	    -w               Working directory to which intermediate results will be written.
+	    -w: Working directory to which intermediate results will be written.
 Default: work -v               version
 ```